ARGOeu/argo-accounting/website/docs/guides/ui_actions/project.md

 ---

 Please refer to Project [collection](docs/api/project.md) for more details.

-To manage the Projects via a website, please visit the Project tab on the <a href="https://accounting.eosc-portal.eu/projects">Accounting User Interface</a>.
+In the <a href="https://accounting.eosc-portal.eu/projects">Project</a> tab, you can find all the Projects in which you have been granted rights to them as a **Project Admin**.

 ### View all the Projects that have been assigned to you

-To view all the Projects that have been assigned to you, you should visit the <a href="https://accounting.eosc-portal.eu/projects">Project tab</a> on the Accounting User Interface.
+To view all the Projects that have been assigned to you, you should visit the <a href="https://accounting.eosc-portal.eu/projects">Project</a> tab on the Accounting User Interface.
 Then, all the aforementioned Projects are displayed.

 ![](assets/project/projects.png)